Note 28: Amendment to Shareholders Agreement of Taj SATS Air Catering Limited

 After analysing above factors for each of such uncertain tax treatments, where the Company expects that the probability to sustain its position on ultimate resolution of such uncertain tax treatment is remote, the Company ensures that such uncertain tax positions are adequately provided for in the Company's financial Statements.

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
 The Managing Director and Chief Executive Officer who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the chief operating decision-maker.
-From the internal organisation of the Company's activities and consistent with the internal reporting provided to the chief operating decisionmaker and after considering the nature of its services, the ultimate customer availing those services and the methods used by it to provide those services, "Hotel Services" has been identified to be the Company's sole operating segment.
+From the internal organisation of the Company's activities and consistent with the internal reporting provided to the chief operating decision-maker and after considering the nature of its services, the ultimate customer availing those services and the methods used by it to provide those services, "Hotel Services" has been identified to be the Company's sole operating segment.
 Hotel Services include "Revenue from Operations" including Management and Operating Fees where hotels are not owned or leased by the Company.
 The organisation is largely managed separately by property based on centrally driven policies and the results and cash flows of the period, financial position as of each reporting date aggregated for the assessment by the Managing Director and Chief Executive Officer.
-The Company's management reporting and controlling systems principally use accounting policies that are the same as those described in Note 2 in the summary of significant accounting policies under Ind AS.
+The Company's management reporting and controlling systems principally use accounting policies that are the same as those described in Note 2 in the summary of material accounting policies under Ind AS.
 As the Company is engaged in a single operating segment, segment information that has been tabulated below is Company-wide:

-Explanations to Variance in Ratios:
+Explanations to variance in Ratios:

 3. Net profit ratio improved due to an increase in net profit after tax from improvement in business volumes.